0x53A/ramblings/AkkaInFSharp.md

 #### PLANBAR
 Planbar is a CAD specialized for precast.
-It is mostly developed in C++, but like most
+It is mostly developed in C++, but like many older applications out there it has amassed a large number of languages and technologies.
+C transpiled from FORTRAN, actual C, C++ used like C, actual C++, C#, MFC, Winforms, WPF, ...
+You can see it's history in it's different layers, beautiful like the rings in an old tree stump.

 #### TIM
 The Technical Information Manager is a SQL Server based work-preparation program.
 It is mostly written in C#, with small pieces of C++, and lately some small new pieces of F#.
 I work mostly on TIM.

 #### Status Quo
 TIM is a client program that stores the data in the database.
 It is (supposedly) multi-user capable; that is, multiple users can connect to the same database and work in parallel.